ba-st/Stargate/docs/reference/Metrics.md

   on garbage collection, invocation count and tenure count)
 - `running system` gathers information over the running system (uptime, process count by status and priority, external semaphore table data)

+Available metric providers for GS64:

+- `running gem` gathers information over the running gem (process count by status and priority)

+Available metric providers for Pharo and GS64

 - `http` (optional group) gathers information over the incoming HTTP requests (request count, request duration, response size by HTTP method, response code, URL and URL template).
 The categories used for the breakdown can be filtered